 Product Demos Don’t Have To Be Boring (Here’s What Works Better)

 Have you ever sat through a product demo where you started checking your email halfway through?
-If so, you’re not alone.
-Most prospects do the same thing during your sales presentations, and there’s a good reason why.
+Most prospects do exactly that — and there’s a fixable reason why.
+Here’s the approach that keeps buyers engaged and actually closes more deals.

 Sales down this year?
 The problem isn’t your product — it’s how you’re demonstrating it.